dotnet/dotnet-monitor/documentation/api/dump.md

 | Linux | .NET Core 3.1, .NET 5+ |
 | MacOS | .NET 5+ |

-> **NOTE:** For .NET 5, only ELF core dumps are supported on MacOS and require setting an environment variable in the application.
+> **Note**: For .NET 5, only ELF core dumps are supported on MacOS and require setting an environment variable in the application.
 Starting in .NET 6, dumps will be in the MachO format, and this environment variable is deprecated.
 See [Minidump Generation on OS X](https://github.com/dotnet/runtime/blob/main/docs/design/coreclr/botr/xplat-minidump-generation.md#os-x) for further details.

 ## Additional Notes